jorbDehmel/oak/README.md

 `Oak` is, as of now, a translated language; `Oak` code is translated via the `acorn` utility (see later) into `C`.
-`acorn` can also compile `Oak` into object code, or link it to create executables.
+`acorn` can also compile `Oak` into object code and link it to create executables via `clang` and `clang++`, respectively.

+## Compile-Time-Modifiable Syntax?

 `Oak` has compile-time-modifiable syntax (see the section on preprocessor rules), making it highly customizable and flexible in a way that no other mainstream languages are.
+In `Oak`, if you think the language should have a certain shorthand, you can create it. `Oak` can similarly be a testing ground for new language syntaxes.
 It supports the creation of "dialects", which are `Oak` variants which use preprocessor rules to support independent syntactical structures.

-## Names
+## Names and Prerequisites

 Name      | Meaning
 ----------|-----------------------------------------------------